AbhishekDubey013/Maxxit/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+Proprietary Software - All Rights Reserved

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use is strictly prohibited.
+See LICENSE file for full terms and conditions.

 ## 🏆 Recent Achievements